TimChild/python-tutorial-mpl-plotly/README.md

 # pyton-tutorial-mpl-plotly
 Introduction to python analysis using either Matplotlib or Plotly for graphing.
 Written for UBC Engineering Physics 2nd Year Lab.
+Initially written in Google Colab by Tim Child and Alexandra Tully.

 Specifically for use with Google Colab (a Jupyter notebook equivalent), although mostly applicable to any Python environment.